kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

 ##### What Happens When There Is Not Enough Heap Space
 - If there is no memory space for creating a new object in Heap, Java Virtual Machine throws _OutOfMemoryError_ or more specifically **java.lang.OutOfMemoryError_  heap space.**
 -
+##### How Are Strings Represented in Memory?
+- A  _String_  instance in Java is an object with two fields: a  _char[] value_  field and an  _int hash_  field.
+The  _value_  field is an array of chars representing the string itself, and the  _hash_  field contains the  _hashCode_  of a string which is initialized with zero, calculated during the first  _hashCode()_  call and cached ever since.
+##### What Is a Stringbuilder and What Are Its Use Cases?
+- When concatenating two  _String_  instances, a new object is created, and strings are copied.
+This could bring a huge garbage collector overhead if we need to create or modify a string in a loop.  _StringBuilder_  allows handling string manipulations much more efficiently.
+- _StringBuffer_  is different from  _StringBuilder_  in that it is thread-safe.
+If you need to manipulate a string in a single thread, use  _StringBuilder_  instead.
 ####  Java Stack Memory
 - Java **Stack memory is used for the execution of a thread**.
 They contain method-specific values that are short-lived and references to other objects in the heap that is getting referred from the method.
 - Stack memory is always referenced in LIFO (Last-In-First-Out) order.
 Whenever a method is invoked, a new block is created in the stack memory for the method to hold local primitive values and reference to other objects in the method.